 How to Tie an Easy Gift Bow

-Inside: How to make a simple bow in three easy basic steps for prettier presents sure to impress! ➡
+Inside: How to make a simple bow in three easy basic steps for prettier presents sure to impress!
+If you’ve ever wondered how to tie a gift bow or felt like your ribbon bows never look quite right, this quick method is the easiest way to create a pretty, professional-looking bow every time.

 December is well underway and you’ve probably begun or even finished your holiday shopping (I’ll admit I just began this week).
 This means now it’s time to wrap some gifts!